Protecting The Black Wolf's Mate

 Then I remembered that she didn't know about me being a wolf, so my gaze softened as I asked her if I could check her over for injuries before I moved her.
 She nodded, so I started scanning her for bite marks.
 I watched her reactions for pain while I touched her.

 She didn't seem to have any bite marks on her neck or any visible spot, but as I reached her right wrist, I choked out, "Oh, God."

 It looked and smelled months old, but there was no way to be positive.
 I ran my nose up the inside of her arm, noted that the scent was pure Bella, then choked out, "When were you bitten, Isabella?
 When did this happen, and do you have any more?"

-She nuzzled deeper into me; I had to stifle my wolf's satisfaction with a chuckle as I heard her inhaling my scent.
-She felt it too, making both myself and my wolf very happy about it.
+She nuzzled deeper into me, then I had to stifle my wolf's satisfaction with a chuckle as I heard her inhaling my scent.
+She felt it too, which both myself and my wolf were very happy about.
 I heard her slight moan at my chuckle, smiled, then said, "There's no need to hide it, Isabella.
 If my scent calms you, bury your face in the crook of my neck... let it surround you."

 She did just that as her little hands tightened further around my neck.
 By the time we reached the Swan house, her trembling was gone, and she could almost be mistaken for sleeping.
 Charlie ran to me as I called out that I had her, sobbing in relief that I found his Bells.
 She flinched when he touched her cheek, but didn't move away from him.

 Once we got her up to her small room, I laid her on the bed, then released her to kneel by her head.
 She let out a gut-wrenching sob as soon as we lost physical contact.
 My heart clenched in my chest at the sound.
 Instantly, I leaned over her with both hands cupping her cheeks, my voice sounding thick as I said, "I'm right here, Isabella.
 Shh... open your eyes for me."